 - Yarn needle

-- Any type of yarn (I used a worsted weight 4 yarn for this example
+- Any brand or weight of yarn (I used a worsted weight 4 yarn for this example)

-- To change sizes chain a multiple of 3 then add 2 to whatever length you have chosen.
+- To change sizes chain, a multiple of three then add two to whatever length you have chosen.

 Foundation Row: Ch a multiple of 3 plus 2 then 1 sc, ch 2, 1 sc in 3rd chain from hook, * skip next 2 chs, 1 sc, ch 2, 1 sc in next ch, repeat from * across, ending with 1 hdc in last ch, turn.